 Here are a few things to keep in mind when evacuating with your animals:

-- make sure to pack medical and feeding information, food, medicine
+- Make sure to pack medical and feeding information, food, medicine and other supplies.

 If you must leave animals at home